lorenzwalthert/stylermd/README.md

 [![AppVeyor build
 status](https://ci.appveyor.com/api/projects/status/github/lorenzwalthert/stylermd?branch=master&svg=true)](https://ci.appveyor.com/project/lorenzwalthert/stylermd)

+**Functionality**

 This package is simiar to styler, but it styles non-code elements and files and it does really just one thing: Making every line at most 80 characters.
 It supports:

+  - Both adding and removing linebreaks.
   - Files with and without code chunks (any extension).
   - Enumerations and bullet list.
-  - YAML Header.
+  - Files with YAML Header.
-  - Preserving paragraphs.
+  - Preserves paragraphs.

 You can install it from GitHub: